cle1994/InnoD_Web_Handbook/3-html.md

 </script>
 ```

-Of you can include an external script file (libraries, frameworks, or your own
+...or you can include an external script file (libraries, frameworks, or your own
 scripts).

 ```html